 - When submitting reimbursement for official travel by privately owned vehicle, list the starting and ending points (including complete addresses) of the trip(s) being claimed on the Statement of Automobile Travel Form.

 - Mileage claimed should closely conform to the most efficient time or distance route as calculated by MapQuest.

-- Only official travel for business purposes should be claimed on the travel voucher, not side trips such as shopping, entertainment, or personal activities.
+- Only official travel for business purposes should be claimed on the travel expense report, not side trips such as shopping, entertainment, or personal activities.

-- All reasonable and necessary parking and toll charges will be reimbursed as an incidental expense, valet services are not reimbursable.
+- All reasonable and necessary parking and toll charges will be reimbursed as an incidental expense, however, valet services are not reimbursable.
+Receipts must be provided.